inariksit/cclaw-zettelkasten/normalized_legal_drafting_query_method.md

   - paper
 ---

-# Normalized legal drafting and the Query method
+# Normalized legal drafting and the Query method (Allen, 1978)

 1978 paper by Layman E. Allen: _Normalized legal drafting and the Query method_.